wilsonmar/mac-setup/README.md

    * Serverless on Amazon Lambda, Azure Functions, Google Actions, Iron.io
    * DevSecOps "stack" of Git, Jenkins, Nexus, Vagrant, Docker, Terraform, etc.

-This repo enables you to get the above up and running in a matter of minutes.
-Being able to get started quickly means that you can get to the application.

 The script in this repo is thousands of lines long so that you can mix and match what you install.
 No hidden code here.

+This repo enables you to get the above up and running in a matter of minutes.
+Being able to get started quickly means that you can get working with the application rather than the ceremonies of installation.

+This repo brings to Mac users the "frequent, small, and reversible changes" for Agile.

+In this course, well-known DevOps practitioners Ernest Mueller and James Wickett provide an overview of the DevOps movement, focusing on the core value of CAMS (culture, automation, measurement, and sharing)

 <a name="LimitedMemory"></a>